sheraadams/RSA-Mesage-Encrypter/README.md

 ## Documentation

-RSA Algorithm Encryptor and decryptor takes input in English and translates the message to a comma separated encrypted message.
+RSA Algorithm Encrypter and decrypter takes input in English and translates the message to a comma separated encrypted message.
 The user can choose a value to assign for comma and space.
 The tool also can convert comma separated strings to space separated strings if desired.

 ## License